 The Lagurus genus only contains one grass species, an ornamental grass that goes under the common names of Rabbit-tail grass and Hare's Tail.

-They carry silky inflorescences atop 30 cm long stems that bloom in the summer.
+They carry silky inflorescences atop 30 cm (12 inches) long stems that bloom in the summer.

 The leaves of Lagurus are about 10 cm long.
 As Lagurus grows compactly in nature it so can be used as part of a garden border.